Abraxos04/ConvertIt-Bot/README.md

 ## How to run

 This bot uses currency converter api to run- https://pypi.org/project/CurrencyConverter/.
-Also discord.py needs to bee installed for running the bot.
+Also discord.py needs to be installed for running the bot.

 ## Features